levand/prolin/README.md

     arbitrary (in)equalities to this format."))
 ```

-A `constraint` constructor is also provided, to construct a constraint
+A `prolin.protocols/constraint` constructor is also provided, to construct a constraint
 directly from a polynomial and its relation to 0.

 Additionally, `Constraint` is extended to `java.lang.String` to allow
-Strings such as "x = y", "3x + y => 4" to be used in experimentation
+Strings such as `"x = y"`, `"3x + y => 4"` to be used anywhere you
+want a Constraint.
+Again, note that the parsing of such strings is
-and testing.
+naive and intended only for experimentation and testing.

 #### Solving